NeyandLeo/maze-game-using-Q-learning-Sarsa/readme.md

 ## Differences between Q-learning and Sarsa

 The main difference between Q-learning and Sarsa is that Q-learning is an off-policy algorithm, while Sarsa is an on-policy algorithm.
 Which means that Q-learning only needs (S,A,R,S') to update the Q-value {actually it also uses (S,A,R,S',A') pair, but A' is not sampled.
-We use greedy strategy to choose the action A' based on our "experience".}, while Sarsa needs real (S,A,R,S',A') pair to update the Q-value.
-And this difference can be found in main.py.
+We use greedy strategy to choose the best action A' based on our "experience".}, while Sarsa samples real (S,A,R,S',A') pair to update the Q-value.
+And this difference in inplementation can be found in main.py.

 ## Inplementation detail
 - **state**: The state is represented by the coordinate of the agent.